TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - throw them from the right hand instead of left (the hand holding the weapon)
     - zero the recoil

-- server list nuance with web clients
-    - native servers must still use sending udp packets
-        - we can later easy implement challenge responses via "heartbeat tickets"
-            - just send back a ticket every time a heartbeat is requested, first one won't pass but that's okay because we'll get a response instantly and we can act on it too
-        - so still resolve and dont forget to check if its resolved
-        - use parsed_url
-    - native servers can't prove their webrtc id
-        - but that's not much of a problem, if they give a fake one nobody will be able to connect to them
-        - we're not identifying by it
-    - web clients will show a different port with every http request
-        - we'll need a separate server list
-        - or encode webrtc id as port!!! hell yea
-            - now they can spoof but only within their own addr
-        - no.. they might overshadow native servers under their address
-        - so a separate server list after all
-        - cant show a reliable ip/port (port doesnt make sense here) on site so just show webrtc id
-    - if nat is non-public, we may default to using webrtc-only connections on servers too
-    - opt out of webrtc support on native servers by providing empty signalling server url
-    - by definition it's only WEB clients that will use the http route.
-        - and they have to have the constant connection to it.
-        - So we should just send all server heartbeats through the websocket
-        - and have the masterserver recognize them by correct webrtc id
-    - we'll have to send the web client info in server list as 0.0.0.0 because there's no point even pinging them since we dont know the port anyway
-    - permalinks
-        - hypersomnia.io/game/gns should join "gns" game or create it if one doesnt exist
-    - note this means all servers native or not might as well use http
-    - NO!
-Note native clients dont need websocket connection!
-        - They can simply exchange udp packets with the signalling server!!!

-    - Let's make it as simple as possible
-        - Native server has no websocket.
-Data goes through udp to the same port as heartbeats.
-        - Native client can always use websocket since it's temporary.
-        - Every server, native or web, has a webrtc id.
-            - Native server doesnt request an id - no point.
-Will just be allocated automatically
-            - Web server requests through wss:// location.
-            - So no point holding it in the heartbeat.
-        - Only web client and server use websockets.
-        - Masterserver:
-            - Knows that http connection list is strictly separate from udp heartbeat list.
-            - has to have a map from webrtc id to either udp address or socket.. to know how to send data
-        - note: native servers dont need a werbtc id.
-They can be identified through the source ip address, and web clients can send this ip as the "destination id" to the signalling server.
-            - for native clients wanting to use webrtc anyway (to get around nat) we can still use that ip as webrtc id or use link web://4.4.4.4 etc. The decision happens on the client when they choose to either open websocket to the signal server or go to straight udp connection right away.

-    - TO SUMMARIZE
-        - MS keeps a map of native servers as usual; handles them as usual (dont even extract that lambda, no point)
-        - SS has a separate map of web rtc to web peer; which might be a server or not
-            - Whenever a heartbeat occurs or a peer is removed it sets an atomic that it needs to be reserialized
-            - Check for this atomic in the main loop then set a mutex and reserialize
-            - Or SS can just cal a callback directly to reserialize everything since serialized lists are mutexed already with serialized_list_mutex
-                - just make sure to properly lock the web peer list then and AVOID RECURSIVE LOCK becuase reserializer might want to lock it too
-        - Web servers need to know what id they are
-            - to generate correct links when someone hosts a server via /host (without specified id)
-            - just a simple message back through websocket, maybe json
-        - Let MS resolve official addresses

-- hide settings in web that can crash the app like number of threads
-- resolve_address -> address_utils
 - consider having short ids for peers so links don't take much space and are easily transferred without copying (e.g. in school)

 - how about using server->config.override_send_and_receive